placebeyondtheclouds/my-shell-scripts/README.md

 done
 ```

-## Find a string within a file within 7z archives in the current directory
+## Find a string within a file within 7z archives

 The archive is extracted to the standard output and then grepped for the string.
 Needs optimization